pgadmin-org/pgadmin4/docs/en_US/pgagent_jobs.rst

 .. image:: images/pgagent_sql.png

+Click the *Save* button to save the job definition, or *Cancel* to exit the job without saving.
+Use the *Reset* button to remove your unsaved entries from the dialog.

-The *Properties* tab in the main pgAdmin window will display the details of the selected job, and the Statistics tab will show the details of each run of the job.
+After saving a job, the job will be listed under the *pgAgent Jobs* node of the pgAdmin tree control of the server on which it was defined.
+The *Properties* tab in the main pgAdmin window will display a high-level overview of the selected job, and the *Statistics* tab will show the details of each run of the job.

 .. image:: images/pgagent_properties.png

+To modify an existing job or to review detailed information about a job, right-click on a job name, and select *Properties* from the context menu.